wegc-juf/tea-indicators/README.md

 This repository provides the software to compute the threshold-exceedance-amount (TEA) metrics as demonstrated in the paper _A new class of climate hazard metrics and its demonstration: revealing a ten-fold increase of extreme heat over Europe_
-(https://doi.org/10.1016/j.wace.2026.100855; a detailed TEA metrics methods description is part of the Supplementary Information of the paper).
+(https://doi.org/10.1016/j.wace.2026.100855).
+A detailed TEA metrics methods description is part of the Supplementary Information of the paper.

 ## Installation
 Start by creating a new `virtualenv` for your project e.g. by using `virtualenvwrapper` (https://virtualenvwrapper.readthedocs.io/en/latest/):